Visit our e-commerce website for Conferences, Webinars, Medical Membership, eBooks etc [More Details]

-That’s important if you are starting LDN, or wondering if it is safe to stay on for a long time.
+Are you are starting LDN, or wondering if it is safe to stay on for a long time?
 Data on safety comes from clinical trials initially.
 As yet, there are too few clinical trials of LDN alone, but there’s lots of data from clinical trials of naltrexone.

 We have just published some research about the safety of naltrexone – and it’s good news!